 - Consistently report to work on time and be ready to begin performing our assigned duties and responsibilities

 - Work productively

 - Continue to learn and communicate a blindness-positive philosophy based on current best practices in the field

 - Maintain the confidentiality of campers and staff relating to issues such as health, behaviors, and other situations that may arise

 - Be culturally sensitive

 Please submit a cover letter and résumé as Word attachments (no .PDFs please), to firstname.lastname@example.org, including the job title in the subject line.
 We will not consider videos or hyperlinks to online profiles.
-Due to time constraints we will only respond to complete submissions in which there is serious interest.
-Thank you for your understanding.
+Due to time constraints, we will only respond to complete submissions in which there is serious interest; thanks for your understanding.